tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloOuter or ClientHelloInner, and MUST regenerate both values to be acceptable.
-Note: if the inner and outer ClientHellos use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello.
-If the inner ClientHello is unaffected by this retry, then the client only changes the outer ClientHello.
+Note: if the inner and outer ClientHellos use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello, in which case a fresh ClientHello MUST be generated, ignoring the instructions in HelloRetryRequest.
-In contrast, if the outer ClientHello is unaffected by this retry, then the client changes the inner ClientHello and recomputes any fields necessary in the outer ClientHello ("encrypted_client_hello" extension contents, PSK binders, etc.)

 Otherwise, the usual rules for HelloRetryRequest processing apply.

 Clients bind encryption of the second ClientHelloInner to encryption of the first